 Cover Letter Rule # 7

 Be personal.
 If you have someone’s name use it.
-Ideally a cover letter should start with a title Ms, Mr or Mrs.
+Ideally, a cover letter should start with the title Ms, Mr, or Mrs.

 The exception to this is when informality is invited.
 A first name is more acceptable in an informal email, perhaps if you already have had a conversation with the contact person.

 Type it.
 This sounds so basic.
 But I have to say this next bit because I have been asked this question.